+Wilmington Trust Company is the trustee under the trust agreement.
 Wilmington Trust Company is a Delaware banking corporation with trust powers incorporated in 1903.
-Wilmington Trust Company's principle place of business is located at 1100 North Market Street, Wilmington, Delaware, 19890.
-Wilmington Trust Company has served as owner trustee in numerous asset-backed securities transactions involving retail installment loans, consumer installment loans and retail installment sale contracts.
+Wilmington Trust Company's principal place of business is located at 1100 North Market Street, Wilmington, Delaware, 19890.
+Wilmington Trust Company has served as trustee in numerous asset-backed securities transactions involving equipment retail installment loans, consumer installment loans and retail installment sale contracts.
+Wilmington Trust Company has served as trustee for trusts involving securitizations of retail installment sale contracts, retail installment loans and consumer installment loans by the depositor since 2007.

 Wilmington Trust Company is subject to various legal proceedings that arise from time to time in the ordinary course of business.
-Wilmington Trust Company does not believe that the ultimate resolution of any of these proceedings will have a materially adverse effect on its services as owner trustee or on the noteholders.
+Wilmington Trust Company does not believe that the ultimate resolution of any of these proceedings will have a materially adverse effect on its services as trustee or on the noteholders.